 The only exception to this is in a rent-controlled apartment where there is no renewable lease.
 In that case, the owner only has to serve a 30-day notice of tenancy termination.

 The owner must meet some basic requirements for owner occupancy to be permissible.
 These being as follows:

 Requirement 1: Not a corporation or partnershipRequirement 1: Not a corporation or partnership

 The RSC section 2524.4(a)(3) states that only an “individual owner” can bring a case based on owner occupancy.
 This means that they cannot be a corporation.
 In the case of a partnership, only one of the individual owners may recover possession of one or more apartments for personal use and occupancy.
 If you currently own a building through a corporation or partnership, you can file to change this to individual ownership.

-The owner must prove that they, or a member of their “immediate family” intends to live in the apartment for at least three years.
-An owner’s “immediate family” is defined as either their wife, husband, daughter, son, stepdaughter, stepson, mother, father, mother-in-law or father-in-law.
+The owner must prove that they, or a member of their “immediate family,” intends to live in the apartment for at least three years.
+An owner’s “immediate family” is defined as their wife, husband, daughter, son, stepdaughter, stepson, mother, father, mother-in-law, or father-in-law.

 There is only one way the owner can get around these restrictions.
-That is if they can provide an equivalent or superior apartment at the same price or lower and in the nearby area.
+That is, they can provide an equivalent or superior apartment at the same price or lower and in the nearby area.